openstack/ha-guide/doc/ha-guide/source/index.rst

 It supplements the OpenStack Installation Guides and assumes that you are familiar with the material in those guides.

-This guide documents OpenStack Liberty, OpenStack Kilo, OpenStack Juno, and OpenStack Icehouse releases.
+This guide documents OpenStack Liberty, OpenStack Kilo, and OpenStack Juno releases.

 .. warning:: This guide is a work-in-progress and changing rapidly while we continue to test and enhance the guidance.
 Please note